BalliAsghar/PlexURLGen/README.md

 - `auth`: Authenticate your Plex account.
 You will be prompted to enter your username and password.
 - `download`: Download media from a Plex server.
 Provide a valid Plex URL as an argument.
 - `playlist`: Browse and download media from playlists on your Plex server.
+- `signout`: Sign out of your Plex account.

+## Notes

+- PlexURLGen uses the [keyring](https://pypi.org/project/keyring) package to store your Plex credentials.
+If you are uncomfortable with this, do not use this tool.